 "Aanii, Kwe Kwe, Shé:kon, Hello, Bonjour!

 The Ontario Coalition of Indigenous Peoples (OCIP) as a political organization, OCIP is proud and committed to represent the rights and interests of status and non-status Indians living off reserve and Métis in Ontario.
-We are an affiliate member of the Congress of Aboriginal Peoples and previous to that name change, known as the Native Council of Canada.
+We are an affiliate member of the Congress of Aboriginal Peoples (CAP) and previous to that name change, known as the Native Council of Canada.